CodeWarrior1241/Softcore_CPU_Simulation/README.md

 # Softcore CPU Simulation

 > **Fork Notice:** This repository is forked from the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32) by [Stephan Nolting](https://github.com/stnolting).
 The original project is an excellent, well-documented RISC-V softcore processor.
-This fork adds Questa Prime simulation support for VHDL-2008 development and testing.
+This fork adds Questa Prime simulation support for VHDL-2008 development and testing, as well as extensive tailoring for a particular software load to be simulated.
 >
 > Original project: https://github.com/stnolting/neorv32
 > License: [BSD-3-Clause](LICENSE)